HeidiBT1/heidithiemann.github.io/_pages/spacecareers.md

 **Where can I find out find myself a space job in Devon or Cornwall?**

 For Cornwall, I'd recommend checking out the Cornwall Space Cluster's [careers website](https://www.cornwallspacecluster.co.uk/careers/).
 There's currently no Devon equivalent.
+Again, _[SpaceCareers.uk](https://spacecareers.uk/)_ is a good bet.

 **Where can I do space work experience or an internship in Devon or Cornwall?**

 * In Cornwall, [Goonhilly Earth Station](https://www.goonhilly.org/careers) and [Spaceport Cornwall](https://spaceportcornwall.com/) tend to offer annual in-person work experience for school-aged students.
-* [Mission to Mars at Software Cornwall](https://softwarecornwall.org/mission-to-mars/) for those interested in software and robotics.
+* [Mission to Mars at Tech Cornwall](https://techcornwall.co.uk/mission-to-mars/) for those interested in software and robotics.
-* In Devon, [The Met Office](https://www.metoffice.gov.uk/about-us/careers/apprentices-graduates-and-placements) has a range of in-person and virtual opportunities for school and university students.
+* In Devon, [The Met Office](https://careers.metoffice.gov.uk/early-careers/work-experience) has a range of opportunities for school and university students.
 * [SPIN](https://sa.catapult.org.uk/work-with-us/space-placements-industry-spin/) or Space Placements in INdustry (for university and college students) is a nation-wide programme that sometimes has opportunities in the counties.
 * Springpod offers [virtual work experience](https://www.springpod.com/virtual-work-experience) for school-aged students and is a great option if you can't find an in-person opportunity.
 There's everything from spacecraft manufacture to using satellite data.